Croats of Slovenia

 The Croats are an ethnic group in Slovenia.
 In the 2002 census 35,642 citizens of Slovenia identified themselves as Croats while around 54,000 people declared Croatian as their mother tongue, making them second most-populous non-Slovene ethnic group in Slovenia.
 Despite their centuries-old presence, Croats do not have the status of a national minority.

 A significant number of Croats live in larger urban centers such as Ljubljana, Maribor, Velenje, Novo Mesto, Koper, Celje etc.

 History

 Croats have lived in the Slovene Lands (Bela Krajina, Slovenian part of Istria, Pomurje and around Sutla) for centuries.
 Most Croats and Slovenes were for centuries part of the same political entities, first the Habsburg Empire and then Yugoslavia.
+Parts of the modern Slovene territory came under the Axis puppet state of the Independent State of Croatia.

 The number of Croats in the territory of modern Slovenia remained relatively small, as the Slovene lands before the 1950s experienced more emigration than immigration.
 During most of the history, Croats did not constitute a separate community, and many were assimilated by the Slovene, German or Venetian-speaking populations.
 After World War I, the number of Croats in Slovenia increased significantly, and more numerous communities were present in Ljubljana, Maribor and Celje.
 In the 1960s, the number of Croats increased significantly again as the result of a wave of relocation from Croatia and Bosnia and Herzegovina.
 Croats supported the independence of Slovenia at the 1990 Slovenian independence referendum.